arnewohletz/AllMyNotes/source/tutorial/windows/wimage.rst

 ---------------
 WIMage exits due to missing wimre.wim (cannot find Windows RE)
 ``````````````````````````````````````````````````````````````
-WIMage requires a copy of the Windows RE (Recovery Environment) partition, which resides
+WIMage requires a copy of the Windows RE (Recovery Environment) partition, which usually
-usually in a separate partition (which is used to save a corrupted Windows installation).
+resides in a separate partition.
+The RE partition is commonly used to repair a corrupted
+Windows installation.
-In case it is not found, it exits with a note **Operation fehlgeschlagen** after the
+In case it is not found, it exits with a note ``Operation fehlgeschlagen`` after the
-message **Windows RE auf Windows-Partition verschieben**.
+message ``Windows RE auf Windows-Partition verschieben``.

 #.
 Check, if the recovery environment is active: